tidywearable/tidywearable-website/content/docs/chapter1/1-installation.md

 2. If there is a error like below:

-> Error: Failed to install 'tidymass' from GitHub: HTTP error 403.
+> Error: Failed to install 'tidywearable' from GitHub: HTTP error 403.
 API rate limit exceeded for 171.66.10.237.
 (But here's the good news: Authenticated requests get a higher rate limit.
 Check out the documentation for more details.)

 Try to resolve it by: